-Insurance Reserves - We have a self-insured medical plan which covers approximately 1,200 of our employees.
+Insurance Reserves - We have a self-insured medical plan which covers approximately 1,300 of our employees.
 We record a liability for incurred but not yet reported or paid claims based on our historical experience of claims payments and a calculated lag time period.
 We maintain a spreadsheet that includes claims payments made each month according to the date the claim was incurred.
 This enables us to have an historical record of claims incurred but not yet paid at any point in the past.
 We then compare our accrued liability to the more recent claims incurred but not yet paid amounts and adjust our recorded liability up or down accordingly.
-Our recorded liability at September 25, 2010 and September 26, 2009 was \$1,106,000 and \$1,157,000, respectively.
-Considering that we have stop loss coverage of \$175,000 for each individual plan subscriber, the general consistency of claims payments and the short time lag, we believe that there is not a material exposure for this liability.
+Our recorded liability at September 24, 2011 and September 25, 2010 was \$1,427,000 and \$1,106,000, respectively.
+Considering that we have stop loss coverage of \$200,000 for each individual plan subscriber, the general consistency of claims payments and the short time lag, we believe that there is not a material exposure for this liability.
 Because of the foregoing, we do not engage a third party actuary to assist in this analysis.

 We self-insure, up to loss limits, worker's compensation and automobile liability claims.
 Accruals for claims under our self-insurance program are recorded on a claims-incurred basis.
-Under this program, the estimated liability for claims incurred but unpaid in fiscal years 2010 and 2009 was \$2,200,000 and \$2,300,000, respectively.
-Our total recorded liability for all years' claims incurred but not yet paid was \$7,300,000 and \$7,100,000 at September 25, 2010 and September 26, 2009, respectively.
+Under this program, the estimated liability for claims incurred but unpaid in fiscal years 2011 and 2010 was \$1,100,000 and \$2,200,000, respectively.
+Our total recorded liability for all years' claims incurred but not yet paid was \$5,700,000 and \$7,300,000 at September 24, 2011 and September 25, 2010, respectively.
 We estimate the liability based on total incurred claims and paid claims adjusting for loss development factors which account for the development of open claims over time.
 We estimate the amounts we expect to pay for some insurance years by multiplying incurred losses by a loss development factor which is based on insurance industry averages and the age of the incurred claims; our estimated liability is then the difference between the amounts we expect to pay and the amounts we have already paid for those years.
 Loss development factors that we use range from 1.0 to 2.0.
 However, for some years, the estimated liability is the difference between the amounts we have already paid for that year and the maximum we could pay under the program in effect for that particular year because the calculated amount we expect to pay is higher than the maximum.
-For other years, where there are few claims open, the estimated liability on a continuing basis and adjust it accordingly.
+For other years, where there are few claims open, the estimated liability we record is the amount the insurance company has reserved for those claims.
+We evaluate our estimated liability on a continuing basis and adjust it accordingly.
 Due to the multi-year length of these insurance programs, there is exposure to claims coming in lower or higher than anticipated; however, due to constant monitoring and stop loss coverage of \$350,000 on individual claims, we believe our exposure is not material.
 Because of the foregoing, we do not engage a third party actuary to assist in this analysis.
 In connection with these self-insurance agreements, we customarily enter into letters of credit arrangements with our insurers.
-At September 25, 2010 and September 26, 2009, we had outstanding letters of credit totaling \$8,175,000 and \$8,675,000, respectively.
+At each of September 24, 2011 and September 25, 2010, we had outstanding letters of credit totaling \$8,175,000.